OfficeDev/office-js-docs-pr/docs/outlook/privacy-and-security.md

 - At any time, end users can verify the permissions requested by installed Outlook add-ins, and disable or subsequently enable any Outlook add-in in the Exchange Admin Center.

-## Developers: permission choices and resource usage limits
+## Developers: Permission choices and resource usage limits

 The security model provides developers granular levels of permissions to choose from, and strict performance guidelines to observe.